Rishiraj1308/CABZI/docs/ADMIN_WORKFLOW.md

-# Cabzi Admin: The Complete Workflow & Improvements Guide
+# Curocity Admin: The Complete Workflow & Improvements Guide

-This document provides a clear, step-by-step guide on the daily workflows, responsibilities, and advanced features of a Cabzi Admin.
+This document provides a clear, step-by-step guide on the daily workflows, responsibilities, and advanced features of a Curocity Admin.
 The admin panel acts as the central command system of the entire CPR (Cure-Path-ResQ) ecosystem.

 ## 1. Admin Login & Security